Haaretz/dfp/README.md

 ## SauceLab and BrowserStack integration

+All major browsers, and their OS are already setup to work right out of the box.

-To get either `SauceLab` or `BrowserStack` to work, uncomment what you need inside the `karma.config.js` file, and follow the instructions on how to set this up on either `SauceLab` or `BrowserStack` homepage.
-All browsers, and settings are already setup to work right out of the box.
+You only need to uncomment what you need inside the `karma.config.js` file, and follow the instructions on how to set this up on either `SauceLab` or `BrowserStack` homepage to get this up and running.

 ## Coveralls